GUDA: Counterfactual Group-wise Training Data Attribution for Diffusion Models via Unlearning: Experimental Setup

 \subsubsection{Mean Reciprocal Rank (MRR)}

-MRR quantifies ``how far the method missed the gold Top-1''.
+MRR quantifies ``how far the method missed the gold-standard Top-1''.
 For each image, we compute the reciprocal rank of the gold top-1 style in the predicted ranking:

-where $c^*$ is the gold Top-1 style and $\mathrm{rank}_s(c^*)$ is its rank in the predicted ranking (1-based).
+where $c^*$ is the gold-standard Top-1 style and $\mathrm{rank}_s(c^*)$ is its rank in the predicted ranking (1-based).
 MRR is the average reciprocal rank across all images.
 Range: $(0, 1]$, higher is better.
-MRR $= 1.0$ indicates perfect Top-1 identification; MRR $= 0.5$ means the gold Top-1 is typically ranked 2nd.
+MRR $= 1.0$ indicates perfect Top-1 identification; MRR $= 0.5$ means the gold-standard Top-1 is typically ranked 2nd.